ConvertAPI/convertapi-automator/README.md

 ### Simple conversion

-Before we go in to details, short usage example how to convert DOCX file to PDF.
+Short usage example how to convert DOCX file to PDF.
 Prepare input directory before conversion (MS Windows):

 - Create input directory where you will copy files for conversion (e.g. `C:\path\to\convertdir`).